ComposableFi/composable/code/xcvm/SPEC.md

     Abort b'abortion message'
 ```

-Specialized instructions, such as `Transfer`, `Swap` etc will always be coercible.
+Specialized instructions, such as `Transfer`, `Swap`, etc will always be coercible.

 #### Instruction Set